Manish-Ghumnani/glints_test_part1/README.md

 1. Input the number on the command line you want to find the factorial for
 2. Enter!

+### Updates
+1. Memoized the intermediate values to reduce run time

 ## Question 2 - Sorting
 ### Notes
 1. The algorithm goes like this: